dazdaz/mex/README.md

 This repository includes two helper scripts to assist with Vertex AI management.

--   `query_vertex_predictive.sh`: A shell script to query the public Vertex AI endpoints using BASH.
+-   `query_vertex_predictive.sh`: A shell script to query global Vertex AI endpoints using BASH.
 -   `show_vertex_endpoints.sh`: A script to display the private endpoints where models have been deployed in your project.